NikunjZamwar/paratus-live/README.md

 2. Then in you command prompt you will go to the project folder C:...Paratus\paratus> and run the command : python manage.py runserver

 3. Copy the localhost link that your command prompt shows you and you will be able to see the website.
-Preferbly use a incognito window or a new google window to ensure cache and cookies do not interfere with the website.
+Preferably use an incognito window or a new google window to ensure cache and cookies do not interfere with the website.